Herrerasauridae: Phylogeny

 Fernando Novas (1992) defined Herrerasauridae as Herrerasaurus, Staurikosaurus, and their most recent common ancestor.
 Paul Sereno (1998) defined the group as the most inclusive clade including H. ischigualastensis but not Passer domesticus.
 Langer (2004) provided first phylogenetic definition of a higher level taxon, Herrerasauria, as Herrerasaurus but not Liliensternus or Plateosaurus.
 According to current phylogenetic studies, all of these definitions describe the same clade.

 The first cladogram presented follows one proposed analysis by Novas et al. in May 2011.
 In this review, Herrerasaurus is found to be a basal saurischian, but not a theropod.
 The second cladogram is based on an analysis by Sues et al. in April 2011.
 This review classified Herrerasaurus as a basal theropod.

 A large phylogenetic analysis of early dinosaurs by Matthew Baron, David Norman and Paul Barrett (2017) found Herrerasauridae within the clade Saurischia, as the sister group to Sauropodomorpha.
 This was the result of the removal of Theropoda from Saurischia and its placement next to Ornithischia within the newly created clade Ornithoscelida.

 Baron & Williams (2018) found Herrerasauria (including Daemonosaurus, Caseosaurus and Saltopus) outside Dinosauria.
 A similar result was provided by the phylogenetic analysis by Cau, 2018:

 Novas et al., 2021 revised the fossil record of South American early dinosaurs and supported that Herrerasauria is part of Saurischia but diverging earlier than both Sauropodomorpha or Theropoda, and further corroborated with the hypothesis that Chindesaurus, Daemonosaurus and Tawa are members of the clade.
+In 2024, Andrea Cau reclassified Herrerasauria within Theropoda.